 It’s normal to experience changes in your mood and behaviour at times of stress and emotional upset.
 Your physical health can also affect your mood and stress levels.
 But if these changes continue to affect you, then the Let’s Talk-Wellbeing service could help.

-Let’s Talk-Wellbeing is a service that provides psychological assessment and treatment for what are known as mild to moderate common mental health problems, which 1 in 4 of us will suffer with at some stage in our lives.
+Let’s Talk-Wellbeing is a service that provides assessment and treatment for what are known as mild to moderate common mental health problems, which 1 in 4 of us will experience at some stage in our lives.

-The service is run by specialised, skilled and accredited practitioners who are able to provide psychological therapies (talking therapies) for people experiencing common difficulties including:
+The Let’s Talk-Wellbeing service is run by specialised, skilled and accredited practitioners who are able to provide talking therapies for people experiencing common difficulties including:

-A range of different approaches are used, including one-to-one appointments, group workshops, self-help books, leaflets, online and telephone support.
+A range of different approaches are used depending on a patient’s needs, including one-to-one therapy, group therapy, counselling, online and telephone support, and cognitive behavioural therapy.

-This service is available to people aged 16 and over in Leicester City, Leicestershire County and Rutland.
+This service is available to people aged 16 and over and registered with a GP practice in Leicester City, Leicestershire and Rutland.